Marion in Marion County, South Carolina — The American South (South Atlantic)

 Topics.
 This monument and memorial is listed in these topic lists: War, Korean • War, Vietnam • War, World II.

 Location.
-34° 10.371′ N, 79° 24.041′ W. Marker is in Marion, South Carolina, in Marion County.
-Memorial is on South Main Street near Liberty Street (U.S. 76), in the median.
+34° 10.371′ N, 79° 24.041′ W. Monument is in Marion, South Carolina, in Marion County.
+It is on South Main Street near Liberty Street (U.S. 76), in the median.
 Touch for map.
-Marker is in this post office area: Marion SC 29571, United States of America.
+Monument is in this post office area: Marion SC 29571, United States of America.
 Touch for directions.

-Photographed By Anna Inbody, August 7, 2011
+Photographed by Anna Inbody, August 7, 2011

 3. Left Front Panel